hylandpad/Lancer_Downtime_Macro/README.md

                 ]}
 </code>

-## Issues
-1. going into negative rolls will result in bad functionality. need to implement a floor of 1 for all rolls and overrides.

 ## TO DOs for V3:
 1. Better incrementing logic for journal entries in downtime folder
 2. Render journal entries after they are logged to the journal